NandanaPathirage/ClassProject/README.md

 2. In the "Commit message" field, enter a brief description of your changes (e.g., "Added my introduction and favorite programming language").
 3. Ensure "Commit directly to the [branch name] branch" is selected.
 4. Click the green "Commit changes" button.
-##Changes, made i have added my favorite coding language with a introduction about myself and what i am studying.
+	##Changes, made i have added my name also my favorite coding language with a introduction about myself and what i am studying.
 ## Step 6: Create a Pull Request
 1. Go back to the main page of your forked repository.
 2. Click the "Pull requests" tab.